gschueler/edam/docs/how-it-works.md

 * Use a different name for the default index file: change the `-O indexFileName=(index|readme)` option.
 * Skip rule #2 and force the single file to name itself: use `-O singleIndex=false`
-* Split out the Table of Contents into its own page: use `--separate-toc`
+* Split out the Table of Contents and Index into separate pages: use `--separate-toc`
 * Don't output any Table of Contents, use `--no-toc`

+## Auto-clean

+Edam uses a few template and intermediate files when generating the appropriate source to feed to pandoc.
+By default all of the template and intermediate files are "auto-cleaned", that is, deleted, after use.
+However, you may want to use the `--no-auto-clean` flag once to generate the `toc.conf` and/or template files, and then customize them to your liking.
+They won't be overwritten if they already exist.

+A typical use might be: use `--no-auto-clean`, customize one or two templates, and remove the rest of the generated files.
+Then run edam as normal and the other files will be autocleaned to keep your sourcebase clean.

 ## Special files